aatishb/DIYtouchpad/README.md

    *Remember to change back to 1000000 when done and reupload.*

-4. Run input processing sketch (input_touchpad) using Processing.
+4. Run input Processing sketch (input_touchpad) using [Processing](https://processing.org/).
 If it works, you should see the following image.

    ![input window](https://raw.githubusercontent.com/aatishb/DIYtouchpad/master/images/inputwindow.png)

    This listens for serial messages from the Arduino and streams the 6 voltage values to Wekinator over OSC port 6448.
 OSC is a way to send messages from one program to another on your computer (or between computers, although we won't use that here).

-5. Run output processing sketch (output_cursor) using Processing.
+5. Run output Processing sketch (output_cursor) using [Processing](https://processing.org/).
 If it works, you should see the following image.

    ![output window](https://raw.githubusercontent.com/aatishb/DIYtouchpad/master/images/outputwindow.png)